Case Study: Ningaloo region

 Case Study - Ningaloo region

 The Ningaloo region is recognised as an area of high ecological importance with unique environmental, social and cultural values.
 The Ningaloo Reef is Australia’s largest fringing coral reef, extending across 280 kilometres of coastline between Exmouth and Carnarvon, Western Australia.
 This area is a global biodiversity hotspot and was inscribed on the World Heritage List in 2011.
-Exmouth Gulf has increasingly been seen as critical habitat for humpback whales, dugongs, migratory birds and a range of marine species.
-Woodside has two offshore assets adjacent to the world heritage area being Nguijima-Yin and Pyrenees Floating Production Storage and Offloading (FPSO) facilities.
+Exmouth Gulf has increasingly been seen as critical habitat for threatened and migratory whales species (southern right whale and humpback whale), dugongs, migratory shorebirds and a variety of other threatened marine species.
+Woodside has two offshore assets adjacent to the world heritage area being Ngujima-Yin and Pyrenees Floating Production Storage and Offloading (FPSO) facilities.

 Understanding Ningaloo Reef - Ningaloo Outlook (CSIRO)

-Within the Ningaloo World Heritage Area, in 2023 Woodside continued to support a project called Ningaloo Outlook with the Commonwealth Scientific and Industrial Research Organisation (CSIRO) which continues to improve the understanding of Ningaloo’s reef systems and their iconic inhabitants.
+Within the Ningaloo World Heritage Area, in 2024 Woodside continued to support a project called Ningaloo Outlook with the Commonwealth Scientific and Industrial Research Organisation (CSIRO) which continues to improve the understanding of Ningaloo’s reef systems and their iconic inhabitants.
 Ningaloo Outlook also supports a PhD scholarship program and involves active participation by Woodside staff and the community of Exmouth, including students and teachers from the local school.
-To date, the research has included 52 expeditions involving dozens of researchers, who took a myriad of measurements and deployed a wide range of instruments from autonomous underwater vehicles to satellite tags.
-Researchers have tagged over 300 individual turtles, whale sharks and coastal sharks using technologies ranging from simple metal tags to more complex acoustic and satellite tags.
-More than 1,000 members of the public, including school children, participated in the research and education.
+To date, the research has included 65 expeditions involving dozens of CSIRO researchers, who took a myriad of measurements and deployed a wide range of instruments from autonomous underwater vehicles to satellite tags.
+Researchers have tagged over 690 individual turtles, whale sharks and coastal sharks using technologies ranging from simple metal tags to more complex acoustic and satellite tags.
+More than 3,000 members of the public, including school children, participated in the research and education.
 Many more were engaged through public presentations and online tools.
-In 2023, the Ningaloo Outlook program undertook five expeditions to Ningaloo Reef and published three research papers in international peer reviewed journals and provided four public presentations to the local Exmouth community.
-In addition, over 300 individuals were actively involved in either the research or education programs.
-The program continues to support future science capability, funding four PhD students in 2023.
+In 2023-24, the Ningaloo Outlook program undertook seven expeditions to Ningaloo Reef and published four research papers in international peer reviewed journals and gave 17 public presentations.
+In addition, over 500 individuals were actively involved in either the research or education programs.
+The program continues to support future science capability, funding four PhD students in 2024.
+This scientific knowledge continues to be shared with government and industry, as well as the broader community.

 Monitoring and Management of Ningaloo Turtles (DBCA)